Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 Fish In the Sea, You Know How I Feel.

-Then one of them looks over at the other and goes: “What the hell is water?”
+After reaching a great distance, one of them looks over at the other and goes: “What the hell is water?”

 “We’re surrounded by it,” says Sivers, “that it is impossible to see.”